johannhartmann/german-llm-embed/README.md

 ## 🐛 Troubleshooting

-### CUDA Out of Memory
-- The trainer automatically reduces batch size on OOM
-- Manually reduce with: `--batch-size 1 --max-length 128`

-### Unsupported Architecture
-- The system will warn you and fall back to standard transformers
-- You can still use the model, but without bidirectional benefits

 ### Trust Remote Code Issues
 - Add `--trust-remote-code` flag when needed
 - The system auto-detects and prompts when required